joshbonnick/filament-faker/README.md

 });
 ```

-Alternatively you can add a `mutateFake` method which accepts an instance of the component and returns the faked value.
+Alternatively you can add a `mutateFake` method to your Form, Block or Resource.

-When faking a block the `mutateFake` method is used as a priority over `Component` class fakes.
+The closure passed to `mutateFake` supports dependency injection, you just need to type hint `\Filament\Forms\Components\Field`
+or specific component type (e.g. `\Filament\Forms\Components\TextInput`) to get an instance of the component.

 ```php
 <?php